-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: PCP Services, Individual Sessions for Mental Health Specialty Services, Individual Sessions for Psychiatric Services - You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Please contact Member Services to request disenrollment from the optional supplemental benefits.
-(Phone numbers for Member Services are printed on the back cover of this document.) - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home
+- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location. - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment. - Certain telehealth services, including: primary care physician (PCP) visits, specialist visits, home health visits, outpatient mental health services, outpatient psychiatric services, outpatient substance abuse services, and diabetes self-management training. - You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Telehealth (virtual) visits can be done over the phone or through video conferencing by using one of the following: - Smartphone, tablet, or a computer that has a webcam and a microphone. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home. - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location. - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location. - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: